-When I compare the job market today with 30 years ago I am amazed how much has changed in such a small timeframe.
-When I was a student I had two choices.
-Become an apprentice, learn a skill, find a job and make money straight away or go to university, study and hope for a better job.
-Either way, the idea was to work for 40 years in some organisation or company until my pension age and then relax for the rest of my life.
+When I compare the job market today with 30 years ago, I am amazed how much has changed in such a small timeframe.
+When I was a student, I had two choices.
+Become an apprentice, learn a skill, find a job and make money straight away or go to university, study, and hope for a better job.
+Either way, the idea was to work for 40 years in some organization or company until my pension age and then relax for the rest of my life.

-This doesn’t sound very exciting, but it gave most people exactly what they needed: stability, direction and security.
+This doesn’t sound very exciting, but it gave most people precisely what they needed: stability, direction, and security.

-There were a few out-breakers, so called entrepreneurs.
-These were the ones who managed to create a businesses out of small labour jobs, like gardening, building work, cleaning or similar.
-These were usually one-man set-ups but some managed to created amazing companies.
+There were a few out-breakers, so-called entrepreneurs.
+These were the ones who managed to create a business out of small labor jobs, like gardening, building work, cleaning or similar.
+These were usually one-person set-ups, but some led to established amazing companies.
 However, most people were looking for a secure job.

 With the computer and internet age, we started to see a shift in the job market.
-A few so called nerds managed to become very successful and created enough motion for others to get attracted into the Information Technology market.
+A few so-called nerds managed to become very successful and created enough motion for others to get attracted to the Information Technology market.
 We all know the stories.

-In 2000 the IT market had its own little crash, but this didn’t stop the flow of people wanting to get involved in IT.
-Because Information Technology was such a new area only a few companies existed and jobs were very difficult to come by.
-This caused more and more young people to start their own business.
+In 2000 the IT market had its little crash, but this didn’t stop the flow of people wanting to get involved in IT.
+Because Information Technology was such a new area, only a few companies existed, and jobs were challenging to come by.
+It caused more and more young people to start their own business.
 It was exciting, new and different and that in itself created a magnetic field that attracted more and more young people to get involved.
-The rise of small companies involved in the IT sector sky-rocketed.
-It really went from 0-100 in only a few years.
-You didn’t need a degree in science to develop webpages and there was no need to be an electric engineer to build or repair computers.
-For many that was the opportunity they were looking for.
+The number of small companies involved in the IT sector did sky-rocketed.
+It went from 0-100 in only a few years.
+You didn’t need a degree in science to develop webpages, and there was no need to be an electrical engineer to build or repair computers.
+For many, that was the opportunity they were looking for.

-IT had the largest impact in society after the industrial revolution last century.
-We should really call it the IT revolution.
-It has not only changed the job market, but almost every aspect of life in almost all parts of the world.
+IT had the most significant impact on society after the industrial revolution last century.
+We should call it the IT revolution.
+It has not only changed the job market but almost every aspect of life in nearly all parts of the world.
 Everything changed.

-Then in 2008 we had the banking crises.
-Many people lost their jobs and savings and most pension funds went down leaving the investors with none or very little money.
-This caused a huge outcry in society and governments were pushed to find solutions to this dilemma.
-This last crises showed how fragile the idea of stability, direction and security really is and more and more people don’t trust the system anymore.
+Then in 2008, we had the banking crises.
+Many people lost their jobs and savings, and most pension funds went down, leaving the investors with none or very little money.
+It caused a massive outcry in society, and governments were pushed to find solutions to this dilemma.
+This last crisis showed how fragile the idea of stability, direction and security really is and more and more people don’t trust the system anymore.

 The result of this is what I call the Short-Term-View of life.
-Because our future is so uncertain we try to avoid looking too far ahead.
-Working with many student organisations in Europe I find that most students think within a 5 year timeframe.
-While 30 years ago people where looking forward to their pension, today young people don’t even want to think about it.
+Because our future is so uncertain, we try to avoid looking too far ahead.
+Working with many student organizations in Europe, I find that most students think within a 5-year timeframe.
+While 30 years ago people were looking forward to their pension, today young people don’t even want to think about it.

-This of course affects the job market as well.
+Of course, it affects the job market as well.
 Everything has to happen in 5 years or shorter.
-If a student today wants to become successful he is not thinking about a 40 year plan.
+If a student today wants to become successful, he is not thinking about a 40-year plan.
 He wants it now, as quick as possible.
 Most aim for the result and not the process, putting a lot of pressure on themselves to make it happen or to fail.

-This has caused most careers to be project driven.
-Instead of one career we think in short steps which we call projects.
+This has caused most careers to be project-driven.
+Instead of one career, we think in short steps that we call projects.
 A project in its nature has a start and an end date which fits perfectly into the new thinking model.
-But it does not fit into the structure of most organisations or businesses.
-Also our legal and social setup is not supporting this way of thinking.
+But it does not fit into the structure of most organizations or businesses.
+Also, our legal and social setup is not supporting this way of thinking.
 Most companies cannot just employ someone for 2-3 years and then fire them when the project is finished.
 Our legal system requires them to provide long-term stability.

-Currently we have this split, where the older generation is still looking for the security and stability while the younger generation is looking for the new, the excitement and the variety.
-This puts governments and businesses into a difficult situation.
-Someone had this idea of promoting entrepreneurship as the solution for this dilemma.
-But whoever came up with this hasn’t really thought that through.
+Currently, we have this split, where the older generation is still looking for the security and stability while the younger generation is looking for the new, the excitement and the variety.
+This puts governments and businesses in a difficult situation.
+Someone had this idea of promoting entrepreneurship as the solution to this dilemma.
+But whoever came up with this hasn’t thought that through.
 The problem is not solved, just shifted.
-In most countries in Europe you can’t just start a business and stop it whenever you want.
-The legal and tax system are laid out for the long term and it isn’t cheap either.
+In most countries in Europe, you can’t just start a business and stop it whenever you want.
+The legal and tax system are laid out for the long term, and it isn’t cheap either.
 Additionally, if it doesn’t work, you can’t go back into the system like any other employee and apply for unemployment money.
-Specially in Europe you are treated like an outcast and support is zero.
+Especially in Europe, you are treated as an outcast and support is zero.

-Another challenge is location.
+Another challenge is the location.
 It has never been easier to travel the world and to settle wherever you want for whatever period you want.
-You can literally live anywhere in the world and as long as your job does not require you to be physically at a specific location, you can work from anywhere.
-This is not the future, this is Now.
-This makes borders irrelevant for the individual, but governments and our legal systems are not aligned with each other and that causes friction.
-We can see how difficult this process is in Europe right now.
-Think about the Brexit and you get my idea.
+You can live anywhere in the world, and as long as your job does not require you to be physically at a specific location, you can work from anywhere.
+It is not in the future, it’s Now.
+This makes borders irrelevant for the individual, but governments and our legal systems are not aligned with each other, and that causes friction.
+We can see how complicated this process is in Europe right now.
+Think about the Brexit, and you get my idea.

 Work with people who respect your point of view and support you on your path.
 It doesn’t matter if they are business partners or employers.